Rick Farr of Farr & Pursey Equine Vets shares his expert advice on the pros and cons of going barefoot with horses and ponies

 • I should also mention the actual placement of a shoe does cause a degree of trauma to the foot.
 Driving nails into the hoof wall can cause issues if done incorrectly and can even be a potential source of infection (albeit mild).

 In essence, I believe every case is an individual and you should not only take advice from your vet, but also a qualified and registered farrier.
 In your specific case I would probably suggest to stay shod.
-Although Welsh Ds usually have good feet, the addition of roads and tracks and increased load with the work would benefit from the support of shoes.
+Although Welsh Ds usually have good feet, the addition of roads and tracks and increased load with the work your horse is likely to benefit from the support of shoes.
 However, never forget that you can always take the shoes off if they appear to be detrimental.